-64. The concentrations for TP observed in both the Steele Bayou and Little Sunflower Basins increased from the decade starting in 2000 to the following 2010 decade.
+65. The concentrations for TP observed in both the Steele Bayou and Little Sunflower Basins increased from the decade starting in 2000 to the following 2010 decade.
 However, the TP concentrations observed in the Lower Yazoo Basin at Long Lake were observed to be lower.
 The Long Lake location represents the most downstream point in the Yazoo River before it enters the Mississippi River.
-From this, one can assume that higher concentrations of TP observed in the upper Steele Bayou and Big Sunflower Basins were either reduced through in stream utilization, bound to sediment particles and removed from the system by virtue of deposition, or diluted by downstream inflow.
+The reduction of TP concentration as water moved from the upper to lower reaches of the Steele Bayou and Bid Sunflower Basins could be attributed to stream utilization, bound to sediment particles and removed from the system by virtue of deposition, or diluted by downstream inflow.

-65. The graphs from Figure 3-6 shows the relatively small increase of TP Load from the Yazoo Backwater Area to the Mississippi River during the 2008, 2009, 2011, and 2013 flood events.
+66. The graphs from Figure 3-6 shows the relatively small increase of TP Load from the Yazoo Backwater Area to the Mississippi River during the 2008, 2009, 2011, and 2013 flood events.
 The figure compares the percentage increase of the overall TP load computed from monthly average data collected from the Mississippi River at Mile 438 (near Vicksburg, MS) and TP concentration data collected from 3 downstream locations in the Steele Bayou and Big Sunflower Basins (Dummy Line Road, Holly Bluff and Low Water Bridge).
-Average monthly TP Loads were calculated based on a discharge of 14,000 cfs times the proportional average of the YBA TP concentration.
+Average monthly TP Loads were calculated based on a discharge of 25,000 cfs times the proportional average of the YBA TP concentration.
 The proportional concentration was based on overall drainage area upstream of the three sample stations.